MIDIme, Compact MIDI Processor

 While on this screen, you can "click" on the encoder to tap a tempo.

-High-resolution clock source (clock
+High-resolution clock source (clock)

-app acts as a clock source with a finer resolution of 0.1 BPM.
+This variant of the clock app acts as a clock source with a finer resolution of 0.1 BPM.
 Both variants perform equally well in terms of jitter/accuracy - this version just has a finer range of adjustment.
 The settings are the following:

 run off